thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-03-01-spring-break-art-show-in-nyc.markdown

 <!--excerpt-ends-->

-The exhibition features artists from the ThoughtWorks Arts residency and Art-A-Hack™ working at the nexus of art and new technology utilizing biometrics, Artificial intelligence (AI), digital storytelling, genetics, Brain Computer Interfaces (BCIs) for empathy and surveillance, and other emerging technologies.
+The exhibition features artists from the Thoughtworks Arts residency and Art-A-Hack™ working at the nexus of art and new technology utilizing biometrics, Artificial intelligence (AI), digital storytelling, genetics, Brain Computer Interfaces (BCIs) for empathy and surveillance, and other emerging technologies.
 [Get your tickets now](https://www.eventbrite.com/o/springbreak-art-show-12813445625) before they sell out.

 Artists whose work will be included in the show are: Eva Lee and Aaron Trocola; Javier Molina and David Gochfeld; Heather Dewey-Hagborg, Shoili Kanungo and Iliya Fridman in collaboration with Chelsea Manning; hannes bend and Lewey Geselowitz; Annie Berman; Karen Palmer; Sofy Yuditskaya; Andrew McWilliams; and Ellen Pearlman.